-In this article, we are going to solve some problems on sound intensity level and decibels aimed at college prep courses.
-First, we will introduce the necessary formulas in short and then practice some questions.
+In this article, we will delve into solving problems related to sound intensity levels and decibels, specifically tailored for college prep courses.
+First, we’ll introduce the essential formulas concisely, followed by practice questions.

-$I$ is the intensity of a sound (in $\rm W/m^2$), and $\beta$ is the corresponding sound level measured in decibels (dB).
+$I$ is the intensity of a sound (measured in $\rm W/m^2$), and $\beta$ is the corresponding sound level measured in decibels (dB).

 Problem (1): The intensity of a sound is $1.5\times 10^{-6}\,\rm W/m^2$.